-As an Associate member, you're likely to be starting your career in biomedical science with a qualification ranging from GCSE or City and Guild Level 2 to an ordinary non-Honours degree.
-We will support your professional development and help you develop your skills, experience and knowledge of biomedical science, to give you the tools to enhance your career.
+As an Associate member, we will support your professional development and help you to build upon your skills, experience and knowledge of biomedical science – giving you the tools you’ll need to enhance your career.

 Benefits of becoming an IBMS Associate

 - a monthly hard copy of The Biomedical Scientist in the post, including all the latest news from the profession and our new Learning and Development section